Paul Farmer: International work

 In May 2009, Farmer was named Chair of Harvard Medical School's Department of Global Health and Social Medicine, succeeding Jim Yong Kim, his longtime friend and colleague.
 On December 17, 2010, Harvard University's president, Drew Gilpin Faust, and the President and Fellows of Harvard College, named Farmer as a University Professor, the highest honor that the university can bestow on one of its faculty members.

 In August 2009, Farmer was named United Nations Deputy Special Envoy to Haiti (serving under former U.S. President Bill Clinton in his capacity as Special Envoy).

 In December 2012, Farmer was appointed the United Nations Special Adviser to the Secretary-General on Community Based Medicine and Lessons from Haiti.

 In 2020 during the COVID-19 pandemic, Farmer worked with PIH to develop a contact-tracing program in Massachusetts.

 Farmer was editor-in-chief of Health and Human Rights.
 He was on the board of the Aristide Foundation for Democracy and was a co-founder and board member of the Institute for Justice & Democracy in Haiti.
 He was on the Board of PIVOT, a recently formed healthcare and research organization operating in Madagascar.
 He was a member of the advisory board of Incentives for Global Health, the NGO focused on developing the Health Impact Fund.
 He also served on the Global Advisory Council of GlobeMed, a student-driven global health organization that works through a partnership model.

 Farmer served on the advisory board of Universities Allied for Essential Medicines, an international student-driven advocacy organization that works on issues of medicine development and affordability.
 Farmer was a board member of Kageno Worldwide, Inc., a community development agency that has worked in Kenya and Rwanda.
-He was also on the board of trustees for EqualHealth, which builds critical consciousness towards health equity.
+He was on the board of trustees for EqualHealth, which builds critical consciousness towards health equity.

+He also served as Chief of the Division of Global Health Equity at Brigham and Womens Hospital and was a leader in global health education.

 Personal life and death

 Farmer was married to Didi Bertrand Farmer, a Haitian medical anthropologist and community health specialist who has led several initiatives at Partners in Health.
 Her most recent work focuses on empowering girls and young women in Haiti and Rwanda.
 They had three children.
-Farmer was Catholic.

-In February 2022, Farmer was one of 38 Harvard faculty to sign a letter to The Harvard Crimson defending Professor John Comaroff, who had been found to have violated the university's sexual and professional conduct policies.
-After students filed a lawsuit with detailed allegations of Comaroff's actions and the university's failure to respond, Farmer was one of several signatories to say that he wished to retract his signature.
+Farmer was Catholic and he wrote with Peruvian liberation theologian Gustavo Gutierrez, whose emphasis on "the preferential option for the poor" inspired PIH's mission statement of providing "a preferential option for the poor in healthcare."

 Farmer died in his sleep from an acute cardiac event in Butaro, Rwanda, on February 21, 2022, at the age of 62.
 Farmer had been involved in medical education at Butaro District Hospital and the Butaro campus of the University of Global Health Equity, which accepted its first class of medical students in 2019.